pvaiko/course-generator/README.md

 This is an extended course generator for Courseplay.
 It can be used in standalone mode or from within the game.

-It is not yet officially integrated with Courseplay (https://github.com/Courseplay/courseplay) but there is a release candidate available at https://github.com/pvajko/course-generator/releases/tag/v1.1-with-courseplay.

 Using from the Game
 ===================